forcedotcom/salesforcedx-vscode/docs/articles/user-guide/vscode-commands.md

 ---
-title: Salesforce Extension for VS Code Commands Reference
+title: Salesforce Extension for VS Code Command Reference
 ---

 To run a command from Salesforce Extensions for VS Code, press Ctrl+Shift+P (Windows or Linux) or Cmd+Shift+P (macOS) and type **SFDX** in the command palette.